Five Things to Know About Signing Up for Obamacare in Vermont in 2017

 Learn where Vermont residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

-Five things Vermont residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Essential facts Vermont residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.

 A licensed insurance agent or broker can help you compare plans, figure out whether you qualify for subsidies, and apply for coverage in Vermont.